elifesciences/lens-indexer/README.md

 ## Demo Service

 A demo instance of the service is running on https://elife-lens-indexer.herokuapp.com/.
-It uses an ElasticSearch instance running on https://7zepvxjw:sqnl0xez3nmesypj@rowan-7428284.us-east-1.bonsai.io.
+It uses an ElasticSearch instance running hosted on qbox.io.

-The index is seeded with the elife corpus found at https://s3.amazonaws.com/elife-cdn/
+The index is seeded with the elife corpus found at http://s3.amazonaws.com/elife-cdn/xml_files.txt

 The index has the following structure